-1. CLS-STDY 97A or 97B.

-- 2. CLASSIC 98. - 3.
-Four courses in Greek and/or Latin, at least two of which must be at the 100-level or above, and at least one of which must be selected from the following list: GREEK 112A, GREEK 112B, LATIN 112A, LATIN 112B (or equivalent in the case of Byzantine/Modern Greek and Medieval Latin).
+- 1. CLS-STDY 97A or 97B. - 2.
+CLASSIC 98. - 3.
+Four courses in Greek and/or Latin, at least two of which must be at the 100-level or above, and at least one of which must be a capstone course selected from the following list: GREEK 112A, GREEK 112B, GREEK 175, LATIN 112A, LATIN 112B, LATIN 175 (or equivalent in the case of Byzantine/Modern Greek and Medieval Latin).
 Note: Introductory language courses are intended to be taken sequentially.
 Students may not earn concentration credit for completion of a course sequentially prior to one in which they have already earned a passing grade. - 4.
 One additional course from among those listed under "Classics" in the course search in my.harvard.edu, including cross-listed courses and either HUMAN 10A or HUMAN 10B.
 Other courses may be counted with approval of the Director of Undergraduate Studies. - 5.
-Additional course work as required by the allied field. - 6.
+Note: One course counted for the joint concentration in Classics may be taken Pass/Fail or, in the case of approved First-Year Seminars, SAT/UNSAT.
+CLASSIC 98 and the course used to fulfil the capstone requirement (GREEK 112A, GREEK 112B, GREEK 175, LATIN 112A, LATIN 112B, LATIN 175, or equivalent in the case of Byzantine/Modern Greek and Medieval Latin) must be taken for a letter grade. - 6.
+Additional course work as required by the allied field. - 7.
 Honors: Thesis required.
 Two semesters of either CLASSIC 99 or the equivalent in the allied field, as appropriate.